mctools/simplebuild/doc/README.rst

 =========================

-To build and view the documentation locally, type `make html` in this doc/ directory, and direct your browser at doc/build/html/index.html
+To build and view the documentation locally, type `make html` in this doc/ directory, and direct your browser at doc/build/html/index.html.
+You can also use the ../devel/bld_doc.x script to use sphinx-autobuild for convenience.

 ================
 Reading material